 Can people living with HIV be living donors?

-HIV-positive donors are also considered for HIV-positive recipients with minimal additional testing at specific centers.
+The HIV Organ Policy Equity Act (HOPE) Act provides donation and transplantation opportunities for people living with HIV with minimal additional testing at specific centers.
 Refer to the OPTN HOPE (HIV Organ Policy Equity) Act page for more information.

 Are people with tattoos able to be living donors?

 All potential living donors undergo a thorough medical evaluation to determine if donation is safe for both the donor and recipient.

 What happens if a living donor changes their mind?

 Being a living donor is completely voluntary.
 The donor can delay or stop the process at any time.
 Their reasons for choosing to not donate will remain confidential and will not be shared with the recipient or anyone else.

 Do living donors ever share their experiences and what are some resources?